 How to use Google Photos to back up your photos and videos

 Whether you're a pro photographer or just enjoy snapping photos with your phone, Google Photos is a must.
-It's one of the best services Google currently offers and is a great way to save your pictures and videos in the cloud, access them from all of your devices, and keep them with high-quality backups.
-If you need some help getting started with Google Photos, you've come to the right place.
+It's one of the best services Google currently offers.
+It's a great way to save your pictures and videos in the cloud so you can access them from all of your devices, and keep high-quality backups.
+If you need help getting started with Google Photos for more than just a spot to store photos and videos locally on your device, you've come to the right place.

 How to back up your photos and videos to Google Photos